parsons’s mfa class of 2017 on their hopes for the future | read | i-D

 "It seems very plausible to be someone who is in school right now and then graduate and just start a business," said Neil Grotzinger, as he threaded another row of tiny glass beads onto a piece of white lace shaped like a basketball singlet.

-We were sitting in the Parsons Fashion Design MFA studio, a week before the class of 2017 was due to graduate, and the room was filled with half-finished garments and anticipation.
+Sitting in the Parsons Fashion Design MFA studio, a week before the class of 2017 was due to graduate, the room filled with half-finished garments and anticipation.
 "It seems like most of the brands people are paying attention to right now have emerged in the last couple of years," Neil continued.
 "There seems to be this air of, 'Well, large high-end brands aren't really doing anything that people relate to any more,' and young designers have so much to say."

 Zoe Champion might make knits for Nike